Alg1mantas/Scraping/README.md

 ## Task:

-By using Scrapy framework, obtain information about cars from pp.lv website.
-There suppose to be information about:
+The task involved utilizing the Scrapy framework to gather information about cars from the pp.lv website.
+The information targeted includes details such as the brand, model, year (if available), mileage, VIN (if available), and plate number (if available).

 - Brand
 - Model